Company director fired over ‘dick’ comment to female colleague seeks injunction

 The court heard he accepts the remark was clumsy, inelegant and ill-advised but says it means he “did not want to challenge” that particular person on a work matter.

-He also claims the person who made the complaint, Ms Tracy Simmons, is actuated by malice.
+He also claims the person who made the complaint, Tracy Simmons, is actuated by malice.

 He claims she had not been successful when applying after expressing an interest in the role to which he was appointed.